pure-data/externals-howto/README.rst

 If three arguments are passed, these should be the *lower boundary*, the *upper boundary* and the *step width*.

-If only two arguments are passed, the step-width defaults to “1”.
-If only one argument is passed, this should be the *initial value* of the counter with step-width of “1”.
+If only two arguments are passed, the step width defaults to “1”.
+If only one argument is passed, this should be the *initial value* of the counter with step width of “1”.

 ::